 - Learning how information really forms and is used in American society and human culture

 - receiveing a Masters in Science in Anthropology and Sociology from Purdue University

 - Marrying and having a daughter allowed me to compare her normal childhood to my atypical one

-I also married, had a daughter, and worked within university-systems in libraries and museums until decided that working in university environments as other than a professor was unrewarding both financially and professionally so I headed off to create my own writing.
+- Working within university-systems in libraries and museums until I decided such work, while extraordinarily interesting, was unrewarding both financially, and professionally, so I headed off to create my own business

 From Blogging to Publishing